HansAllTech/HansAllTech/README.md

 </a>

 # Hi there 👋
-⚡I'm Hans, I'm a passionate technology enthusiast with over three years of experience in different engineering fields such as mining, water, gas and so on.
+⚡I'm Hans, I'm a passionate technology enthusiast with experience in different engineering fields such as mining, water, gas and so on.
 I have a strong passion for entrepreneurship and are always looking for ways to innovate and create something new.
 With a keen eye for detail and a results-oriented mindset.

 - 👨‍💻 My Portfolio Projects are in: [Data Analysis Portfolio](https://github.com/HansAllTech/Hans_Data_Analysis_Portfolio#hans---data-analysis-portfolio)